Press and Media Resources

 Story Angles for Journalists

-These angles are written for journalists who need a hook, data, and a quote in one place.
-All data is citable to a documented methodology.
-Contact Cheryl@PetCremation.org for figures, background, or interview requests.
+These angles are written for journalists who need a consumer hook, supporting data, and language ready to quote in one place.
+Key figures are supported by PetCremation.org’s published methodology.
+Contact Cheryl@PetCremation.org for background, figures, or interview requests.

 Suggested headline: Pet cremation costs vary by hundreds of dollars for the same service.
 Most families find out after the fact.